-The expected allocation payment to be made by the Company to the defined benefit plans for the one-year period after the reporting date for the years ended December 31, 2023 and 2022 is \$1,804 thousand and \$1,793 thousand, respectively.
+The expected allocation payment to be made by the Company to the defined benefit plans for the one-year period after the reporting date for the years ended December 31, 2024 and 2023 is \$1,763 thousand and \$1,804 thousand, respectively.

-The weighted average lifetime of the defined benefits plans for the years ended December 31, 2023 and 2022 are both 10 years.
+The weighted average lifetime of the defined benefits plans for the years ended December 31, 2024 and 2023 are 9 years and 10 years, respectively.